dr87/spin-for-rvc/README.md

 ###

-Download a spin hubert checkpoint [here](https://github.com/vectominist/spin)
+Download a spin hubert checkpoint [here](https://github.com/vectominist/spin)   (Offical checkpoints have timbre bleed in RVC, it is recommend to download my trained model below)

 Run convert_lighting.py to convert the spin pylightning checkpoint to a standard pytorch .pth file